Navid200/xDrip/docs/Installation_page.md

 # Download & Installation
 [xDrip](../README.md) >> xDrip Download & Installation

-We provide xDrip in case you find it beneficial, but we cannot offer any warranties.
-You assume responsibility for any outcomes.
+We provide xDrip for your use, but please note that we cannot offer any warranties.
+You assume responsibility for any outcomes from using the app.

-Unlike some other apps, you can change the version of xDrip on your phone by installing a new version over your current one—there’s no need to uninstall the old version first.
+Unlike some other apps, you can update xDrip by simply installing a new version over the current one—there's no need to uninstall the old version first.

-There is no automatic update feature, but you can manually check for updates within the app.
-You can also choose to be notified when there is an update.
+While xDrip does not have an automatic update feature, you can manually check for updates within the app.
+You can also opt to receive notifications when an update is available.

-The following sections offer more details.
+For more details, refer to the following sections.
 If you have any questions, please [contact us](./Contact.md).

 #### [Download xDrip](./Download-xDrip.md)
 #### [Install xDrip](./Install.md)
 <br/>

+---

 #### [Release notes - changelog](ReleaseNotes.md)
 #### [Requirements](./Requirements_page.md)